edinstance/dissertation/README.md

 It is split into two main sections, the [documents](./documents/) and the [product](./product/).

+# Documents
+The documents section contains all the reports created throughout the project.

 # Product

 The product is comprised of the [frontend](./product/frontend/), [backend](./product/backend/), [CICD](./product/CICD/),  [Docker Containers](./product/Docker/) and the [Infrastructure](./product/infrastructure/).
 There are multiple ways of running this application but there are some required items.
 There is more detailed steps inside the respective directories but this is a higher level overview on how to run the application.